Geography & Planning

 Tom started his career with the Planning Commission after receiving a BA in Geography from WCU.
 For the first 9 years, Tom worked as a Community Planner assisting Chester County municipalities in preparing plans and ordinances.
 For the last 6 years has served as the Planning Commission’s GIS Coordinator, integrating this w technology into the organization’s numerous projects and activities.
 Tom continued his education and received his MSA Degree from WCU.
 The academic experiences he gained in geospatial data analysis, planning techniques, and management strategies have enabled Tom to excel in his profession at the County Planning Commission.

-In the fall of 1998, Richard graduated from West Chester University in the fall of 1998 with a BA in Geography and Planning.
+Richard graduated from West Chester University with a BA in Geography and Planning.
 Currently, he is employed by Tru*Serv Corporation in the Store Planning & Design Department.
 Tru*Serv is the corporation behind Tru Value Hardware.
-Richard began working in their world headquarters in Chicago and moved to their Allentown distribution center in September of 2000.
+Richard began working in their world headquarters in Chicago, then moved to their Allentown distribution center.
 He uses AutoCAD to implement fixture and merchandise layouts as well as provide site plans, exterior elevations, interior decor and electrical plans.